y2s82/goblin_camp/Goblin Camp/Readme.txt

 You can create your first military squad by opening the Squads menu.
 Type in a name for the squad, set how many orcs you wish to be in it and click Create.
 Note that military orcs will not work in workshops!
-You can then set them to guard a specific spot, escort an npc, and choose which category of weapon they should use.
+You can then set them to guard a specific spot, follow an npc, and choose which category of weapon they should use.
 If they are wielding nothing and you specify a weapon category, they'll automatically pick up weapons.
 If you later change the category, or make better weapons of the same category, click Rearm to order that squad to